Georgekemk/Educopter/hardware/README.md

 The board used in this project was manufactured using a **Makera Carvera PCB milling machine**.

-A **Standard Operating Procedure (SOP)** for using the Carvera is included in this repository:
+A **Standard Operating Procedure (SOP)** for using the Carvera can be found on Makera's website or youtube channel.

-Typical milling steps:

-1. Secure copper board in the milling bed
-2. Import Gerber files into the milling software
-3. Perform isolation milling
-4. Drill component holes
-5. Cut the board outline

 ---